 Mastitis

 Mastitis causes a woman's breast tissue to become painful and inflamed.
 It's most common in breastfeeding women, usually within the first six weeks after giving birth.
-Up to a third of women breastfeeding may develop mastitis, compared with 5-9 per cent of women who have not recently been pregnant.
+Up to a third of women breastfeeding may develop mastitis, compared with five to nine per cent of women who have not recently been pregnant.

 Symptoms of mastitis